 - Issuing Office: Office of the Provost

-The rank of Professor Emeritus or Associate Professor Emeritus is an honor, designating a retired faculty member as having demonstrated a distinguished professional career and as having made significant contributions to Drexel University.
+Awarding of Emeriti status at Drexel University is an honor, designating a retired faculty member as having demonstrated a distinguished professorial career and as having made significant contributions to the University.

 Criteria for Candidacy

-Successful candidates for consideration to the rank of Professor Emeritus or Associate Professor Emeritus, determined by the faculty rank at retirement, will have:
+Successful candidates for consideration to the rank of Professor Emeritus/Emerita or Associate Professor Emeritus/Emerita; Teaching Professor Emeritus/Emerita, Clinical Professor Emeritus/Emerita, Research Professor Emeritus/Emerita or Associate Teaching Professor Emeritus/Emerita, Associate Clinical Professor Emeritus/Emerita, or Associate Research Professor Emeritus/Emerita, as determined by the faculty rank at retirement, will have:

-- A consistent record of quality performance as demonstrated by one or more of the following:
+- A substantive record of performance as demonstrated by one or more of the following:

-The privileges associated with having been granted the rank of [Associate] Professor Emeritus are as follows:
+The privileges associated with having Emeriti status are as follows:

 - Regular and on-line library privileges.